 Villa Cimbrone wedding

 Villa Cimbrone lies at the end of Ravello.
 Hidden behind its imposing walls and large wooden doors lie wonderful gardens and a large villa.
 The property is a well-kept secret as I meet lots of people that go to Ravello and never even visit the villa.
 This is a travesty as it is the must see for anyone who goes to visit this lovely town.
 Ravello is less famous than its neighbouring towns Positano and Sorrento.
 I think this may have something to do with the fact that the town is not on the seaside but up on the hills overlooking the sea.
 This affords Ravello with some of the most impressive panoramas of the Amalfi coast.
 The other benefit is that Ravello remains a lot more intimate and exclusive which is ideal for anyone seeking a quieter destination wedding on the Amalfi Coast.
+Basically, Amalfi Coast weddings are popular and Ravello is one of the best destinations!

 Even if you aren’t getting married at the villa or haven’t hired the villa for your wedding reception you can still visit it and buy a ticket to enter its grounds and benefit from the many photographic opportunities on offer.
 There are some conditions to be aware of; for instance, if there’s another event taking place they won’t let you in and there are opening and closing times so it is a good idea to check these beforehand.
 It takes about a 10-minute walk to get there and you don’t want to arrive to find you can’t get in.